ericdorsey/slice_expression_guesser/README.md

 The quiz game helps get familiar with Go slice expresison syntax like `[2:3]`, `[:4]`, or `[1:]`

+## Slice Expressions; Inclusive vs Exclusive

+Thinking of slice expressions in terms of `[inclusive:exclusive]` is helpful. ie, the value of the index number before the `:` is included in the resultant sub-slice, the value of the index number after the `:` is excluded from the resultant sub-slice.

 # Example Output

 The game generates a random slice and a random slice expression, then asks you to guess it: